Christine Rambanepasi -Pindula

 She was discharged from hospital.
 I’ m not at liberty to discuss anything further.
 It’s not for the public domain.

-A source told the publication that Rambanepasi was in a condition was so intense that the family at one point considered a mercy killing medically referred to as euthanasia before they decided to put faith in their mother’s recovery.[3]
+A source told the publication that Rambanepasi's condition was so intense that the family at one point considered mercy killing which is medically referred to as euthanasia before they decided to put faith in their mother’s recovery.[3]

 References